 A pillar of "Live Democracy!" involves the funding of pilot projects in different fields of action.
 These are - promoting democracy, shaping diversity and preventing extremism.
 The projects develop new, innovative approaches.
 These approaches are later to be applied to educational work within the context of child and youth welfare.

-About 100.000 volunteers are active in the various voluntary services based on respective federal laws.
-An evaluation of the effects of voluntary services revealed that youth completing voluntary services cite bridging gap years/waiting periods, personal development and vocational orientation as their prime motives.
-This highlights the character of voluntary services as a major instrument of non-formal and informal learning and orientation in life as well as for professional orientation.
+About 100.000 volunteers are annually active in the various voluntary services based on respective federal laws.
+The voluntary services are a special type of civic engagement and contribute considerably to social cohesion.
+Apart from this, they are a major instrument of non-formal and informal learning and orientation in life as well as for professional orientation.

 International Youth Voluntary Service

 The Federal Ministry for Family Affairs, Senior Citizens, Women and Youth also supports an Internationalen Jugendfreiwilligendienst (International Youth Voluntary Service, IJFD) for young people wanting to volunteer abroad.
 Within the scope of this service, the young volunteers can gather intercultural, socio-political and personal experience in a different cultural environment.
 The IJFD is meant to serve humanity, and also brings a wealth of experience to the volunteers personality.

 The total number of volunteers in 2019 was approximately 58.000 in FSJ/FÖJ.
 In addition, around 3000 volunteers were funded in the International Youth Voluntary Service.